webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 However in practice, the REMB approach has multiple drawbacks.

-Encoder inefficiency is one of them, when you set a bitrate for the encoder, it won't necessarily output the exact bitrate you requested.
+Encoder inefficiency is one of them.
+When you set a bitrate for the encoder, it won't necessarily output the exact bitrate you requested.
 It may output less or more bits, depending on the encoder settings and the frame being encoded.

-For example, using the x264 encoder with tune=zerolatency can significantly deviate from the specified target bitrate.
+For example, using the x264 encoder with `tune=zerolatency` can significantly deviate from the specified target bitrate.
 Here is a possible scenario:

 - Let's say we start off by setting the bitrate to 1000 kbps.
 - The encoder outputs only 700 kbps, because there is not enough high frequency features to encode.
 (AKA - "staring at a wall".)
-- Let's also imagine that the receiver gets the 700 kbps video at zero packet loss, it applies REMB rule 1 to increase the incoming bitrate by 8%.
+- Let's also imagine that the receiver gets the 700 kbps video at zero packet loss.
+It then applies REMB rule 1 to increase the incoming bitrate by 8%.
 - The receiver sends a REMB packet with a 756 kbps suggestion (700 kbps * 1.08) to the sender.
 - The sender sets the encoder bitrate to 756 kbps.
 - The encoder outputs an even lower bitrate.